GeoscienceAustralia/dea-orchestration/lambda_functions/execute_ssh_command_js/README.md

 Since this plugin uses the Serverless plugin `serverless-secrets-plugin` you need to setup the `node_modules` by running:

     1) Follow nvm installation guide as mentioned in https://github.com/creationix/nvm.
-    2) Source to ~/.bashrc, or ~/.profile, or ~/.zshrc file:
+    2) cd to the folder where nvm.sh is installed and run the following command to source to ~/.bashrc, or ~/.profile, or ~/.zshrc file:
           `. nvm.sh`
-    3) Run the following shell commands:
+    3) Run the following shell commands (to check if installation is completed):
         a) `nvm --version`
         b) `nvm install node`
         c) `nvm use node`